-Ostriches and rheas are long day breeders.
+Ostriches and rheas are long-day breeders.
 The season is controlled by the photoperiod (length of daylight) as well as the ambient temperature; in North America, the breeding season is spring and summer.
-The emu is a short day breeder and lays in the late fall and winter.
+The emu is a short-day breeder and lays in the late fall and winter.
 Once the breeding season has started, the cock and hen become reproductively active.
 The ostrich cock develops external "breeding" colors and begins to display; the hen begins to flutter.
 This behavior continues for days to weeks before egg laying begins.
+In captivity, it is often recommended to place one male with two female ostriches for optimal reproductive success.
 In general, females become reproductively active before the males.
 Therefore, early eggs are often infertile.
 This is also true for emus and rheas.
 Ostrich hens lay every other day during the proper season if the eggs are collected daily.
 In the wild, normal clutch sizes for ratites are 15 to 25 eggs, whereas 30 is average in a captive production facility.
 The range is from 0 to 167 consecutive eggs.

-If eggs are gathered and stored for “batch setting,” they should be cooled, if possible, to 15.6°C).
-Physiologic zero—or the point at which the embryo stops developing—is 22.2°C).
+If eggs are gathered and stored for “batch setting,” they should be cooled, if possible, to 15.6°C (60°F).
+Physiologic zero—or the point at which the embryo stops developing—is 22.2°C (72°F).
 The egg is laid with the embryo in the 60,000 cell stage, and cooling the egg before incubation ensures that all cells develop in synchrony.
 In general, hatching eggs should not be washed if they are clean.
-If eggs are wet or dirty, they should be washed in a warm (43.3°C) disinfectant solution (eg, chlorhexidine, sodium hypochlorite, quaternary ammonia) before cooling.
+If eggs are wet or dirty, they should be washed in a warm (43.3°C [110°F]) disinfectant solution (eg, chlorhexidine, sodium hypochlorite, quaternary ammonia) before cooling.

 Commercial incubation of eggs is performed in forced air incubators.
-Ostrich eggs generally are incubated at 97°F (36.1°C) for 40–42 days and moved to the hatcher at 40 days or when the chick “pips” (breaks the egg).
-Emu eggs are incubated at 97°–98°F (36.1°–36.7°C) for 54–58 days and moved to the hatcher at 50–52 days or at “pipping.”
-Rhea eggs are incubated at 36.7°C) for 40 days and moved to the hatcher at 38 days or at “pipping.”
-While temperature in the hatcher is the same as incubation, the humidity should be higher.
+Ostrich eggs generally are incubated at 36.4°C (97.6°F) for 40–42 days and moved to the hatcher at 40 days or when the chick “pips” (breaks the egg).
+Emu eggs are incubated at 36.1°C–36.7°C (97°F–98°F) for 54–58 days and moved to the hatcher at 50–52 days or at “pipping.”
+Rhea eggs are incubated at 36.7°C (98°F) for 40 days and moved to the hatcher at 38 days or at “pipping.”
+Whereas temperature in the hatcher is the same as incubation, the humidity should be higher.

 For optimal performance of hatchery operations, excellent basic management and biosecurity practices must be followed, including “all-in/all-out” management.
 Groups of newly hatched birds should be placed in an area of adequate space (to run and exercise their rapidly growing legs and bodies), heat, and ventilation, with fresh water and feed.
-Mixing groups of young birds should be avoided (to reduce stress) until chicks are at least 3 mo old.
+Mixing groups of young birds should be avoided (to reduce stress) until chicks are at least 3 months old.